 A lifelong Republican and committed conservative, Adrian Smith brings Nebraska values to Congress.

-Smith, who was reelected with 75 percent of the vote in 2014, currently serves on the Committee on Ways and Means.
-This assignment puts Adrian on the front lines in the debate on how to create jobs and gives him a unique ability to serve Nebraskans on important issues such as opening international markets for agriculture products and permanently repealing the Death Tax.
+Smith, who was overwhelmingly reelected in 2016, currently serves on the Committee on Ways and Means.
+This assignment puts Adrian on the front lines of the debate on how to create jobs and reform our broken tax code.
+It also gives him a unique opportunity to serve Nebraskans on important issues such as opening international markets for agriculture products, health care, and permanently repealing the Death Tax.

-Adrian continues to maintain deep involvement in rural issues outside of his committee assignment, serving as chairman of the Congressional Rural Caucus, the Modern Agriculture Caucus, and as co-chair of the Congressional Rural Veterans Caucus.
+Adrian continues to maintain a deep involvement in rural issues outside of his committee assignment, serving as chairman of the Congressional Rural Caucus, the Modern Agriculture Caucus, and the Congressional Rural Veterans Caucus.

 Adrian is a graduate of the University of Nebraska-Lincoln.
 He and his wife, Andrea, reside in Gering.